New Student Information

 • athletic shorts

-• white shirts/tank tops
+• BAND wears white shirts/tank tops, GUARD wears blue shirts/tank tops

 • athletic running/walking shoes with good socks